RockitBootcamp/Student-Resources/PHP/14 Connect to MySQL/README.md

 ```php
 $link = new PDO('mysql:host=localhost;dbname=testdb;charset=utf8', 'username', 'password');
 $db = new PDO('mysql:host=localhost;dbname=testdb;charset=utf8', 'username', 'password');
 $connection = new PDO('mysql:host=localhost;dbname=testdb;charset=utf8', 'username', 'password');
 ```

 Just note that it doesn't matter technically what variable name you use.
-And the end, all these variables are the same thing since they were created with `new PDO()`.
+In the end, all these variables are the same thing since they were created with `new PDO()`.

 ### PDO Errors